...

 Common Units of Energy: kWh, Joule, and Btu

-• British thermal unit (Btu): In the United States, this unit is often used.
-One Btu is the heat needed to raise one pound of water by one degree Fahrenheit.
+• British thermal unit (Btu): Common in U.S. heating contexts.
+One Btu is roughly the heat required to raise one pound of water by one degree Fahrenheit under typical conditions.

 Energy UnitDefinitionCommon Uses

-Joule (J)One newton force over one meterScientific applications, Mechanical work
+Joule (J)One newton of force moved one meterScientific calculations, mechanical work

-British thermal unit (Btu)Heat to raise temperature of one pound of water by one °FHeating systems, Food energy content
+British thermal unit (Btu)Heat to raise one lb of water by 1 °F (approx.)Heating systems, fuel/food energy content

 Demystifying Power in Energy Terms